 There were two environments in the third stage: a dictator game (DG) and a dyadic die-rolling task (DDT).
 Each environment was repeated for 15 rounds and which one was shown first depended on the condition of the group was assigned to and, therefore, the order of the environments was experimentally counterbalanced.

 In one environment, participants played a modified DG in which selectors could not punish partners by rejecting a bad offer and, therefore, punishment could not act as a confound.
 In the DG, the variable of interest was fairness and it was conceptualized as the number of points that partners gave to selectors.
-Partners were endowed with 500 points, had to allocate x to the selector, and kept 500-x for themselves, where x could assume a value between 0 and 250 in steps of 50 points.
+Partners were endowed with 500 points, had to allocate x to the selector, and kept 500-x for themselves, where x could take a value between 0 and 250 in steps of 50 points.
 Options were shown in a drop-down menu in which choosing the maximum of x=250 resulted in a fair mutual outcome and choosing the minimum of x=0 resulted in a selfish outcome.
 Selectors received feedback about all partners’ allocations along with their rule-following scores from the first stage.
 Then, the next round started.
 In this stage, a decider’s utility function was the sum of points kept to themselves, where d = payoff from last reported die-roll, and a selector’s utility function was the sum of all partners’ points given to the selector, where p=partnerp.
 The mathematical utility functions are therefore as follows:

 Up(x)=d+i=130(500i-xi)